How Does Android 15 Protect Against Screen Spying?

 1. How does your organization define screen recording?

 We have just seen that Scrcpy is not recognized as a screen recorder.
-That’s also the case for the Android /system/bin/screenrecord
+That’s also the case for the Android /system/bin/screenrecordbinary.
+It seems that, for Android 15, screen recorders are only identified as those that rely on the MediaProjection API.

-2. Are you sure you can catch everything?
+2. Make sure you catch everything

-executes when there is a change in the recording state.
+We mentioned above that the screenRecordingCallback executes when there is a change in the recording state.
 Now, what happens if the screen was already being recorded when the application starts?
 You got it: the callback will not execute.
 Because it has not witnessed any change in the recording state since it happened when the app was not running yet, the callback does not identify the screen recording.
-This means that the app’s screen could be recorded without the app being aware of the recording!
-A positive aspect is that if the app is “minimized” and then resumed, the callback will execute.
-This partially mitigates the risk.
+Does this mean that, if recording starts before, the app’s screen could be recorded without the app being aware of it?
+No, if we use the return value when we add the callback:

-The good thing is that, as the system is aware of the ongoing screen sharing, password windows are still protected.
+In any case, as the system is aware of the ongoing screen sharing, password windows are still protected.

 When looking at the developer options, we can find one to “disable screen share protections,” which is described as “turn off system protections for sensitive app content for upcoming screen share sessions.”
 Note the word “upcoming,” as this is relevant for the attacks we’ll explain later.